janjiralakirankumar/TerraformEssentials/README.md

 ```
 vi terraform.tfvars
 ```
-Add the given lines, by pressing "INSERT"
+Add the given lines, by pressing "INSERT" Also replace them with your `AccessKey` and `Secret Access Keys` that you created and downloaded earlier.
 ```
 AWS_ACCESS_KEY="< Insert your AWS Access Key >"
 AWS_SECRET_KEY="< Insert your AWS Secret Key >"